Barbie: Legacy and influence

 Barbie has become a cultural icon and has been given honors that are rare in the toy world.
 In 1974, a section of Times Square in New York City was renamed Barbie Boulevard for a week.
 The Musée des Arts Décoratifs, Paris at the Louvre held a Barbie exhibit in 2016.
-The exhibit featured 700 Barbie dolls over two floors as well as works by contemporary artists and documents (newspapers, photos, video) that contextualize Barbie.
+The exhibit featured 700 Barbie dolls over two floors as well as works by contemporary artists and documents (newspapers, photos, videos) that contextualize Barbie.

 In 1986, the artist Andy Warhol created a painting of Barbie.
 The painting sold at auction at Christie's, London for $1.1 million.
 In 2015, The Andy Warhol Foundation then teamed up with Mattel to create an Andy Warhol Barbie.

 Outsider artist Al Carbee took thousands of photographs of Barbie and created countless collages and dioramas featuring Barbie in various settings.
 Carbee was the subject of the 2013 feature-length documentary Magical Universe.
 Carbee's collage art was presented in the 2016 Barbie exhibit at the Musée des Arts Décoratifs, Paris in the section about visuals artists who have been inspired by Barbie.